polterguy/polterguy.github.io/documentation/magic.lambda.odbc/index.md

-# Magic Lambda for ODBC
+# Using ODBC from Hyperlambda

 This is the ODBC data adapter for Magic.
 This project provides slots to open an ODBC database connection, and allows you to execute your own SQL statements towards an ODBC connection.
 Slots